Diploma in Education and Training (DET) with ProfGCE Canterbury Christ Church University Part-time attending (Level 5/6)

-Assessment is through a portfolio of evidence which includes observations, presentations and written work.
+Assessment is through a portfolio of evidence which includes observations, reflections, presentations and written work.
 The assessment consists of a number of assignments for each module.
 These assignments aim to explore key issues and concepts for practitioners who are teaching in the Lifelong Learning Sector.
 Evidence is designed to be process-orientated in that they facilitate opportunities for participants to digest, reflect on, evaluate and re-define ideas and practices.
 Participants are expected to write in a reflective style using the first person.
 Discussions and guidance on writing style will be embedded within the course.
 Participants are also expected to cite appropriate sources and to attach to each draft a bibliography of all the sources they have consulted.
 We strongly suggest that participants cite from two books/journals for every web reference.
 The Harvard system of referencing must be used.
 Participants will be given formative feedback consisting of written comments on one draft of each assignments and they will be assessed on whether they have demonstrated the learning outcomes.
 Participants will present a portfolio of evidence on completion of each module to demonstrate that they have achieved the relevant learning outcomes.
 Evidence may include written work, annotated documents, teaching materials, case studies, handouts, posters, audio/video recordings, notes and commentary on presentations, self-assessment, peer assessment and the results of small-scale research.
 Participants must also show an awareness of the educational possibilities of electronic resources.

 Where next - Further Studies